smcpeak/smflex/README.md

   standard.
 For example, I removed all support for C compilers that do not understand function prototypes in order to reduce the maintenance effort going forward.

 * Support for obsolete operating systems like MS-DOS.

 * Compatibility with AT&T or POSIX `lex`.

 * 100% compatibility with any version of `flex`.
 See the section [Incompatibilities with Flex](smflex.html#incompatibilities-with-flex) in the manual for guidance on what will need to be changed.
-In most cases, no changes to the `flex` input are required, but the way you invoke the tool and consume the output may need adjustments.

 # Build and Install